 In England, the Department for Transport (DfT) provided funding to local authorities to reduce air pollutants from transport through the Clean Bus Technology Fund (CBTF) in 2013 and 2015 and the Clean Vehicle Technology Fund (CVTF) in 2014. £12m was distributed over 3 years resulting in 2,150 systems being fitted to buses, coaches, fire engines, vans, black cabs and cars.
 The lessons learnt from these programmes led to the development of CVRAS.
-The scheme aims to ensure cost-effective NO_x reduction and only funds robust, proven technologies.
+The scheme aims to ensure cost-effective NOx reduction and only funds robust, proven technologies.

 Buses have been at the centre of retrofitting programmes as they are diesel powered and have high frequency in densely populated urban areas.
-Retrofitting buses has been demonstrated as one of the most cost-effective measures to reduce NO_x from the existing bus fleet, rather than scrappage (Greener Journeys, 2017).
+Retrofitting buses has been demonstrated as oneof the most cost-effective measures to reduce NOx from the existing bus fleet, rather than scrappage (Greener Journeys, 2017).
 The Clean Bus Technology Fund 2017-2019 was the first funding programme to use CVRAS accreditation with £40m awarded to local authorities to fund the retrofit of 2,768 buses across England.
 A further £22m has been awarded to local authorities to fund 1,500 more buses in England in 2019.
+In March 2021, over 3,700 buses have been retrofitted with CVRAS approved systems.

-Defra has recently awarded £1m to retrofit suppliers Baumot, Eminox and Proventia aimed at supporting the cost of testing for retrofit solutions for different vehicle types.
-This funding could see seventeen coach, twelve truck, one black taxi, one refuse collection vehicle and seven more bus retrofit solutions being brought to market.
+Defra also awarded £1m to retrofit suppliers aimed at supporting the cost of testing for solutions for different vehicle types.
+This funding has seen a number of new solutions approved, including a number of solutions for trucks and coaches.

 In 2018, Transport Scotland allocated £1.6m to local authorities and bus and coach operators through the Bus Emissions Abatement Retrofit (BEAR) programme, delivered by Energy Saving Trust Scotland, to support the purchase of CVRAS approved technologies.
 Retrofit systems for 42 buses were funded, including the cost of a warranty and Adblue consumption over a five-year period.
-A further £7.8m was allocated to BEAR Phase Two, which could see over 500 systems fitted in Scotland.
+A further 124 systems were awarded funding under BEAR Phase Two, which could see over 500 systems fitted in Scotland.

-Funding Streams for Retrofit Technologies
+1.3 Funding Streams for Retrofit Technologies